bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 For a list of log types, consult the [API endpoint reference](/api-reference/store-management/store-logs/system-logs/get-system-logs).

-### Filter by module

-To filter the entries by `module`, use the `module` query parameter.
-Modules further categorize the type of log.
-For example, the log type `shipping` has many modules including `Zone based free shipping (freeshipping)` and `FedEx Ground Home Delivery (5-7 Business Days) (flatrate)`.
-For a list of log modules, consult the [API endpoint reference](/api-reference/store-management/store-logs/system-logs/get-system-logs).
-The following example requests entries from the `order status` module:
+You can see how often merchants request shipping quotes from a specific carrier.
+To do so, specify the carrier with the `module` query parameter.
+Below is an example of how to retrieve entries for quotes requests to Endicia:

 <!--
 type: tab